calebjmatthews/endless-desert/concept.md

   - Gather rumors from wanderers
   - Traveling auctioneering caravan
   - Contract with Sandstone Artificers to bring home large amount of sand
+  - Wanderer who will exchange rumors for food/drink
   - Rare event to pay a large amount of food/water for a camel
   - Rare event to run into "Locations while traveling" above and abandon destination
 - Expedition method: